 [The Art Ensemble of Chicago.
-Front, left to right: Roscoe Mitchell, Lester Bowie, Joseph Jarman.
+Front: Roscoe Mitchell, Lester Bowie, Joseph Jarman.
 Back: Famoudou Don Moye (behind a cymbal), Malachi Favors Maghostut.
 Lulu White’s, Boston.
 Probably 1981.
 Photographer unknown.
 Click for a larger view.]

 I found this newspaper clipping in a file folder that I rediscovered earlier this week.
 If you look carefully, you can see the tape that held this clipping to an apartment wall long long ago.
 The photograph most likely appeared in Boston’s Real Paper, an alternative newspaper.
 Remember alternative newspapers?